 IAB Tech Lab has introduced it in an attempt to increase transparency in the ads ecosystem and helps to combat fraud.

 Sellers.json works through a publicly-available file of seller information.
-Publishers can elect to share their individual name or business name (depending on their AdSense account type) in the file.
+Publishers can elect to share their name or business name (depending on their AdSense account type) in the file.
 This gives advertisers a reliable way to discover and verify the identity of publishers.

-A correctly constituted sellers.json file will enable advertisers to verify publisher’s inventory and see their name.
+A correctly constituted sellers.json file will enable advertisers to verify the publisher’s inventory and see their name.
 Failing to do so might have impacted the revenue of the publishers.

 The following paragraphs will guide you to do it:

 Log in to your AdSense Dashboard.

 Click on the “Account”.
 Now, you should switch to the “Account information” section.

 Find the “Seller information visibility” section on the resulting page.
 You should notice that the “Confidential” status is marked on by default.